gevhaz/hugo-theme-notrack/README.md

 [params]
 author = '<Your name>'
+# optional, defaults to author:
-siteHeading = '<the text that goes at the top of your webpage>'  # optional, defaults to author
+siteHeading = '<the text that goes at the top of your webpage>'
 ```

 Now you are ready to add the first content to the web page.
 Create the home